scalecube/robokit/README.md

 ## The problem

-Continues delivey is important to speed up your development team. and its more relevant with complex microservices architecture. the more microservices are added to your echo system the more hassle is invoved for creating a standard how to continuesly deploy these services without making them slow down your ability to deliver them.
+Continues delivey is important to speed up the development of your team. and its more relevant with complex microservices architecture. the more microservices are added to your echo system the more hassle is invoved for creating a standard how to continuesly deploy these services without making them slow down your ability to deliver them.

 ## This solution